Koenkk/zigbee2mqtt.io/docs/devices/SNTZ007.md

 ---
-title: "Tuya SNTZ007 control via MQTT"
+title: "TuYa SNTZ007 control via MQTT"
-description: "Integrate your Tuya SNTZ007 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your TuYa SNTZ007 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
 ---